 5 Flight increases in Dreaming or a Soul dream.

-If you wish to understand more and work with Phoenix with totems of any kind, she offers some short term once a moth session in particular seasons of summer and autumn.
-As a shaman, she is not only a gatekeeper (activator) of such energies, but also helps you learn the subtle by increasing your spiritual practices and sobriety.
+If you wish to understand more about shamanism, working with animism, totem and messengers.
+As a shaman, she is not only a gatekeeper (activator) of such energies without karma, but also helps you learn the subtle cycles by increasing your spiritual practices and sobriety.
 Write for more information: ElderMountainDreaming@gmail.com